notinaboat/UnixIO.jl/ARCHITECTURE.md

  - fast mmap - ok for small and large requests
  - fast local - but slow for small requests
  - fast network - but slow for small requests
- - slow serial - no problem with small requests
+ - slow serial - no problem with small requests\be

 event sources:
  - can be polled